Techtonica/curriculum/giving-presentations/giving-presentations.md

 ### Guided Practice

-Have the students work with you as you do something.
+Have participants work through an activity with an experienced person.

 ### Independent Practice

 Try crafting your own 3-minute presentations on topics of your choice (doesn't really matter: could be a table, M&Ms, chairs, etc).
 Set a timer for everyone to prepare (~20 minutes of prep time for a 3-minute speech).
 Anyone finished writing the presentation and slides before time is up should practice against a wall.

 At time, break into groups of 2-4 and present to one another.
 Non-presenters should hold a timer and take notes on what the presenter has done well and what they can work on, in terms of: speech clarity (can audience understand the speaker), unnecessary words ("like," "um", "uh", etc), physical behavior (such as shuffling feet, fidgeting, eye contact).

 ### Challenge